Business Opportunities

 1. Maintaining International Safety, Security, and the Efficiency of Shipping

-The IMO, IMCO, and WCO are international maritime authorities and play a key role in maintaining global safety, security, and efficiency of shipping.
+The IMO, IMCO, and WCO are international maritime authorities and are vital in maintaining global safety, security, and shipping efficiency.
 They also help develop international naval policy.

 2. Maintaining International Standards for Freight Forwarding